Do health issues affect your auto insurance if your driving is impaired by your condition?

 If you suffer from a minor health issue, you may face a license restriction — such as the required use of corrective lenses or no driving at night — which should not affect your insurance eligibility.

 If you have a pre-existing condition and are in the process of buying car insurance, the insurer may inquire about any medical conditions that might impair your ability to drive.
 While the Americans with Disabilities Act (ADA) prohibits discrimination against people with disabilities — thereby barring car insurance companies from charging higher premiums strictly on the basis of a disability — insurers rate premiums based on the risk profile you present.

 To an insurance company, a motorist with impaired vision or limited mobility represents an increased risk while driving.
 The insurer will charge accordingly, assigning a higher premium.
 While the numbers might indicate insurers are not abiding by ADA standards, the truth is that a driver’s risk factors — age, gender, credit score, driving record, and more — are integral details about which insurers care, regardless of whether the driver has a medical condition or not.
 In addition, drivers with medical issues may require extra coverage or endorsements for accessibility equipment or vehicle modifications, potentially raising premiums.
 These coverage options and additional insurance policies include:

-It’s best to be completely transparent with your insurance company.
+It’s best to be completely transparent with your insurance company when shopping for quotes.
 Anything that affects your mental, physical, or cognitive state should be disclosed.
 Not doing so can risk your insurance coverage.

 Even if your condition is temporary — for example, if you’re recovering from a stroke — you should abstain from driving until you get the go-ahead from your doctor.
 Here are some health conditions that could affect driving ability.